DiscoverAtlanta.com homepage

 Listen to Chinese New Year Songs

 During the Chinese New Year, you can always hear joyful and catchy songs everywhere in China.
-Here’s a playlist of some classic and festive Chinese New Year songs we recommend as your background music while celebrating the New Year at home.
+Check your favorite music source for classic and festive Chinese New Year songs to play while celebrating the New Year at home.

-In southern China, flower markets, usually open three days ahead of the Chinese New Year, kick off the holiday season and bring the festive spirit with their colorful displays of flowers, food stalls, zodiac animal-related crafts and souvenirs.
+In southern China, flower markets usually open three days ahead of the Chinese New Year.
+They kick off the holiday season and bring the festive spirit with colorful displays of flowers, food stalls, zodiac animal-related crafts and souvenirs.
 Families or friends visit the flower markets together, purchase auspicious flowers and plants for good wishes for the upcoming New Year.

 Don’t forget to check this list to find out other locations to see spring colors in Atlanta at the beginning of the Chinese New Year.